Strength and Hope for Friends and Families of Problem Drinkers

 How do you know if Al-Anon may help you?
 Take one of our quizzes.

-If you feel that your personal life is or has been deeply affected by close contact with a problem drinker, you are welcome at any of our meetings.
-Most Al-Anon meetings are closed to the public; however, if you are interested in Al-Anon/Alateen or wish to observe as a student or professional, we welcome you to attend one of our meetings designated as ‘open’.
+If you feel that you have been affected by someone else’s drinking, you are welcome to any of our meetings.
+Most Al-Anon meetings are closed to those not affected by the drinking of another; however, if you are curious or wish to observe as a student or professional, we welcome you to attend one of our meetings designated as ‘open’.